Guide for Author

 Abstract

-The abstract should be structured.
-Divide the text into four paragraphs with the following subheadings: Background, Methods, Results, and Conclusions.
-Avoid the use of abbreviations.
+The abstract should be structured, except for Seminars.
+For Original Articles and Reviews, divide the text into four paragraphs with the following subheadings: Background, Methods, Results, and Conclusions.
+For Study Protocols, divide the text into three paragraphs with the following subheadings: Background, Methods, and Conclusions.
 Word limits for the Abstract are provided in ‘Manuscript Types’.

 Main text